samuel-jimenez/GramEditor/docs/src/languages/css.md

 ## Tailwind CSS

-Tehanu also supports [Tailwind CSS](./tailwindcss.md) out-of-the-box for languages and frameworks like JavaScript, Astro, Svelte, and more.
+Gram also supports [Tailwind CSS](./tailwindcss.md) out-of-the-box for languages and frameworks like JavaScript, Astro, Svelte, and more.

 <!-- TBD: Document CS -->